I Am David (film): Reception

+Metacritic, which uses a weighted average, assigned the a score of 47 out of 100, based on nine critics, indicating "mixed or average" reviews.

 Roger Ebert of the Chicago Sun-Times wrote: "I couldn't believe a moment of it, and never identified with little David."

 The film grossed $288,552 domestically in 226 theaters.
-In the rest of the world, the film grossed $3,824.
+Worldwide, it grossed $3,824., making it a major box-office failure.

 Awards

 The film won several awards in 2003, including the Crystal Heart Award in the Heartland Film Festival, the Queens Festival's Best Feature Film prize, and Best Film and Most Promising Actor for Ben Tibber.
 Ben Tibber never acted in a feature film again.